CoreumFoundation/coreum/x/dex/spec/matching-ticks.md

 ### Solution

-Exchanges to avoid this issue define [ticks size](https://www.investopedia.com/terms/t/tick.asp) for each pair.
+To avoid this issue, exchanges define [ticks size](https://www.investopedia.com/terms/t/tick.asp) for each pair.
 But since inside our DEX implementation we want to be able to trade anything to anything number of pairs increase exponentially with addition of each token.
 What is more trading should be implemented in permission-less manner, so none can configure each pair specifically.

-Tick size mostly depends on the price of the asset traded (could also depend on an asset type but this will be addressed later).
+Tick size mostly depends on the price of the asset traded (could also depend on an asset type, but this will be addressed later).
 But since our DEX allows users to trade anything to anything (not only to fiat) it means that tick size should depend on price of both assets to satisfy all possible pairs.
 As result mathematical function for tick_size for pair AAA/BBB would look like this: